-In this blog series we talk to test professionals from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test professional busy.
+In this blog series, we speak with testing professionals from various industries.
+At Testersuite , we like to hear the various views on testing and what keeps a test professional busy.
 In this edition of Let's Talk About Test, meet Bas Geukes, Information Manager at the Groene Hart Hospital (GHZ).

 "It is very important to test from your process and not from the software!"